 Ease of getting around

 While there’s not much to talk about when it comes to bus service in Kuching, the entry of Grab, a ride sharing service, has improved connectivity in Kuching.
 According to what I know, there’s currently over 2,000 active Grab drivers, so moving around alone isn’t a problem.
+Kuching car rental services are also available at cheap rates for those interested to have freedom of movement.
 If you want cheaper options, bicycle and motorcycle rentals are also available at low prices in Kuching as I listed here.

 Tonnes of activities to do